E 115, 301 Course Syllabus

 See https://e115.engr.ncsu.edu/lab-instructors/ to get the full list of instructors and TAs.

-Office hours: 111 LMP, rm 201
+Office hours: 111 LMP, RM 201

 Office Hours

 Most office hours are run by the UTAs (undergraduate teaching aides). https://go.ncsu.edu/e115oh gives the updated calendar of availability.
-You are welcome to attend any office hour by any E 115 Lab Instructor, all hours are drop-in.
+You are welcome to drop in to any office hour by any E 115 Lab Instructor.
 Most office hours are in-person but some are online through Zoom.

 Preferred Method of Communication & Response Time

-• Preferred method of communication: Use the group support email e-115-301-fall-8w2-2024-support@wolfware.ncsu.edu or the EdStem board for most communication in class.
+- Preferred method of communication: Use the group support email e-115-302-spr-8w-2025-support@wolfware.ncsu.edu for most communication in class.
 The first available UTA or instructor will respond.
-If I email you directly, please strive to respond within two business days.
 It is recommended that you check your NC State email at least once a day to stay on top of course communications.
+If you have a true emergency, use the office phone 919-513-7973 and leave a voicemail message.

-• Asking questions about the course: If you have a question about the course or its content, email group support.
+- Asking questions about the course: If you have a question about the course or its content, email group support.
 You can expect to receive a response within two business days.
 We usually respond faster, but it is not guaranteed.

 Course Information